Freight Shipping from Tampa to Denver

 How much does it cost to ship freight from Tampa to Denver?

-Full truckload (FTL) rates from Tampa, FL to Denver, CO currently range from $4,253-$5,242 for a standard dry van load over the 1,978-mile route.
+Full truckload (FTL) rates from Tampa, FL to Denver, CO currently range $4,253-$5,242 (roughly $2.16-$2.66 per mile over 1,978 miles).
 LTL shipments typically cost $1,288-$2,081 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tampa to Denver?